steven-varga/h5cpp/examples/container/README.md

 Containers can be inserted directly into `std::ostream`.
 Long containers are truncated according to `H5CPP_CONSOLE_WIDTH`, with a trailing `...`.

 Useful for examples, tests, and sanity checks.
-Not a serialization format.
-Let us not anger the logging gods.
+Not a serialisation format — use `h5::write` for that.

 The iterable pretty-printer vetoes types exposing a `Scalar` nested alias, so Eigen / blaze / xtensor matrices keep their own `operator<<` rather than getting hijacked by a generic begin/end print loop.
 Linalg libraries name their element `Scalar`; STL containers name it `value_type` — clean discriminator.